encounterplus/you-wished-for-adventure/Under the Town/Under the Town.md

 The eastern path takes the players to a smaller cavern in this underground space.
 In this cavern, packed tightly together, there are about eight chained villagers.
 If the party tries to speak to the villagers, one of the young women in the group will speak up.
 She will introduce herself as Vreya and will explain as much as she knows with the party.
 See the ***“What Vreya Knows,”*** breakout for more detail.

->**WHAT VREYA KNOWS**
+> **WHAT VREYA KNOWS**
 >
-> * Vreya shares that after the recently elected Mayor took office he began charging exorbitant taxes.
+> - Vreya shares that after the recently elected Mayor took office he began charging exorbitant taxes.
 >
-> * The mayor, Barlow, said he was trying to make the town better, but it seemed like he wasn’t investing anything new into the town.
+> - The mayor, Barlow, said he was trying to make the town better, but it seemed like he wasn’t investing anything new into the town.
 >
-> * Apparently Barlow had been trying to amass wealth to purchase some magical means of cementing the town’s position of wealth and power.
+> - Apparently Barlow had been trying to amass wealth to purchase some magical means of cementing the town’s position of wealth and power.
 >
-> * Vreya, along with the other townspeople here, were magically teleported to this space and don’t know where they are or how to get out.
+> - Vreya, along with the other townspeople here, were magically teleported to this space and don’t know where they are or how to get out.
 >
-> * Periodically, horrible creatures appear in puffs of smoke and take away villagers.
+> - Periodically, horrible creatures appear in puffs of smoke and take away villagers.
 None return.
 >
-> * The players can try to free the villagers here.
+>The players can try to free the villagers here.
 If a player has thieves tools a **DC 15 check** with them will unlock the shackles.
 However, the villagers will not leave this space until they feel it is safe.
+{.paper}

 ## C5.
 Secret Tunnel and Dead End